Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ## FAQ

+Q: I thought I just crashed, but it launched and reloaded my save right afterwards

+A: Clean Save Auto-reloader is enabled by default to help preserve your save from some bugs that still exist in Skyrim related to saving and reloading.
+You *can* turn this mod off, but I left it enabled by default for this purpose.

 Q: Screenshake in 3rd person?

 A: Check the Precision MCM.
 If that doesn't cut it for you, enable the mod to disable screenshake in the optional section.